sybrew/the-seo-framework/readme.txt

 = Behind the screens =

-The SEO Framework works on many things without notifying you, because the best software should save you precious time.
+The SEO Framework works on many things without notifying you, because the best software is fast, nimble, responsive, and should save you precious time.
 Here are a few things it does behind the screens.

 * It prevents canonical errors for categories, pages, subdomains, and WordPress Multisite domain mapping.
 * It stops SEO attacks that are caused by pagination exploits in WordPress by telling the search engine to look at the existing last page instead.